espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 -  A TCP/SSL server can only be created when multiple connections are activated (:ref:`AT+CIPMUX=1 <cmd-MUX>`).
 -  A server monitor will be created automatically when the server is created.
 Only one server can be created at most.
 -  When a client is connected to the server, it will take up one connection and be assigned an ID.
--  If you want to create a TCP/SSL server based on IPv6 network, set :ref:`AT+CIPV6=1 <cmd-IPV6>` first, and obtain an IPv6 address.
+-  To create a TCP/SSL server based on an IPv6 network, set :ref:`AT+CIPV6=1 <cmd-IPV6>` first and obtain an IPv6 address.
 -  Parameters ``<"type">`` and ``<CA enable>`` must be omitted when delete a server.
 -  To view the reason for server creation failure, please first run :ref:`AT+SYSLOG=1 <cmd-SYSLOG>` to enable logging, then retry this command.
-Upon failure, AT will return a more detailed error code ``+ERRNO:<error_code>`` to help locate the problem.
+If the command fails, AT will return a more detailed error code ``+ERRNO:<error_code>`` to help locate the problem.
+-  For TLS protocol version configuration, please refer to the :ref:`modify tls protocol version note <modify-tls-version>`.

 Example
 ^^^^^^^^